 Wandering around Colognes wonderfully preserved and restored streets really does evoke a wonderfully medieval atmosphere.
 There are numerous old Romanesque churches, a picturesque 12th Century city hall and the historic alter Markt, the atmospheric Rheinauhafen harbour and numerous other historical buildings.
 It really doesn’t matter what order your tour goes in, just take your time and soak in the atmosphere and the sights.

-Stroll along the Rhine.
+Stroll Along The Rhine.

 Taking a stroll along the Rhine promenade, especially on a warm summers evening, is the perfect way to end a day exploring this great city and one of the best ways to see the city.
 There are a number of free attractions along the west bank too, including the peaceful Rheinepark and a number of man made beaches.
 If you can time it right, walk over the Deutzer Bridge for fantastic views of the city skyline at sunset.

-Flora and Botanical Garden.
+Flora And Botanical Gardens.

 Located along the Rhine, these magnificent gardens are a perfect escape for an hour or two.
 Explore the stunning manicured gardens and greenhouses and even have a little picnic.

-Visit 4711 Cologne house.
+Visit 4711 Cologne House.

 For a little bit of quirky culture head to Cologne 4711, named after the designation given to the building when Napoleon occupied the city (yes, it has that much history) and is considered to be the birthplace of modern perfume!
 It is also the birthplace of the famous perfume Eau De Cologne 4711 (which was also named after the building) and you can even dip your hands in a fountain filled with the perfume itself!